Well worth visiting for it's many white sand beaches, turquoise sea, charm and history

 Barbuda, 25 miles to the north, is the other half of this dual-island nation.
 This tiny laid-back coral atoll has a population of just 1,500 islanders, who live mainly by fishing, farming and hunting.

-This is an amazing opportunity to visit some of the most beautiful islands in the Caribbean, to enjoy the best of their natural attractions, to look for the endemics and rare birds on each one, as well as having an opportunity to whale watch in Dominica.
-If you would like to add extra days on to any island, this could be easily arranged.
-This tour could also be extended to include Montserrat, S...
+This is an amazing opportunity to visit some of the most beautiful islands in the Caribbean, to enjoy the best of their natural attractions, relax on their stunning beaches, look for the endemics and rare birds on each one, and get to know the wonderful people.
+In Dominica, you will have the opportunity to get involved with some of the recovery work after Hurricane Maria, as well as doing som...